Free Credit Card Payoff Calculator

 What is the minimum payment on a credit card? +

-Should I pay off credit cards or invest? +
+Should I use savings to pay off credit card debt? +